 Tobias, a recipient of a donor-funded Research Impact Scholarship, is examining ways of using graphene to allow those in the developing world to access clean water.

-Share PhD researcher Tobias is conducting pioneering research that could allow those in the developing world to access clean water Click To Tweet “Without donations, I simply would not be here”.
-Tobias’ donor-funded scholarship means he can carry out ground-breaking research Click To Tweet Find out how graphene could help provide a cheaper and more energy-efficient way of producing safe drinking water for the developing world Click To Tweet
+PhD researcher Tobias is conducting pioneering research that could allow those in the developing world to access clean water Share on X “Without donations, I simply would not be here”.
+Tobias’ donor-funded scholarship means he can carry out ground-breaking research Share on X Find out how graphene could help provide a cheaper and more energy-efficient way of producing safe drinking water for the developing world Share on X“97% of global water is salty water.
+Only 3% is drinkable and only a small fraction of that is actually drinkable without pollutants, so there is a great need to find solutions and provide fresh drinking water to people.”

 Tobias Bohn, a PhD student at The University of Manchester and recipient of a donor-funded Research Impact Scholarship, is examining ways of using graphene to allow those in the developing world to access clean water.